 We refer to precast concrete units made and cured in the factory versus steel biogas tanks fabricated from mild steel panels with fused on glass enamel, or epoxy coated.

 Quite possibly when you read the article which follows you will, like us, say.
-“That’s interesting.
-Why is it that every biogas plant I’ve seen in the last 10 years has the same looking steel biogas reactor tanks?”
+“That's interesting.
+So. why is it that every biogas plant I've seen in the last 10 years has the same looking steel biogas reactor tanks?”

-“Why is it that the anaerobic digestion and biogas industry is dominated by steel biogas reactor tanks which are hidden behind aluminium profile sheeting and thick insulation for heat retention when in other industries, such as water treatment, the dominant tank material is concrete?”
+“Why is it that the anaerobic digestion and biogas industry is dominated by steel biogas reactor tanks which are hidden behind aluminium profile sheeting.
+They have thick insulation for heat retention when in other industries, such as water treatment, the dominant tank material is uninsulated concrete?”